 *Cleaning and disinfectant products are governed by the “Consumer Goods Safety Ordinance”

 Cleaning and disinfectant products (including hand sanitizers) are generally classified as consumer goods to which the “Consumer Goods Safety Ordinance” applies.
 According to the guidance notes on classification of pharmaceutical products issued by the Pharmacy and Poisons Board of Hong Kong, antiseptic and disinfectant products containing alcohol (including Ethyl alcohol or Isopropyl alcohol) are not classified as pharmaceutical products if they are not labelled for use on broken skin and do not make a medicinal claim.
 Nevertheless, those which are labelled with a medicinal claim as having the functions of treating or preventing disease in human beings may be classified as pharmaceutical products.
 If there is any doubt, consumers may also contact the Department of Health and provide the product details for enquiry.

 *Hand care products without alcohol but can kill germs?

 Some hand cream and lotion available on the market are not labelled with alcohol ingredient but claimed to have antiseptic or anti-bacterial functions.
 As some are presented by a code or even without labelling of ingredients, with such limited information, their effectiveness remains doubtful.
-The Council recommended consumers to purchase those with sufficient product information and pay attention to the inclusion of agents or manufacturers information before purchasing.
+The Council advised consumers to choose products with sufficient information and pay attention to the ingredients or manufacturers information before purchasing.